ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 There are 3 types of one-sided operations: write, read, and atomic.

-Like in two-sided communcation, there are also two endpoints involved in one-sided communcation.
+Like in two-sided communication, there are also two endpoints involved in one-sided communication.
 However, only on one side will the application call libfabric's one-sided API (such as `fi_write`, `fi_read` and `fi_atomic`).
 In protocol v4, this side is called the requester.